Let's imagine that there is a small town made up of 16 blocks of flats, so a view from above might look a bit like this:-

 The spaces in between the blocks are the roads running from North to South and from East to West.

-In this town there are going to be two different parties on the same day which they want to keep separate.
+In this town, there are going to be two different parties on the same day which they want to keep separate.
 So they decide that they will put a fence down the middle of some roads to divide the town up into two equal parts.
-Because there are 16 block of buildings altogether we'll have to have 8 blocks in each half.
-Each of the two 8 blocks need to be kept together with no block being separated from the rest of that group.
+Because there is 16 block of buildings altogether we'll have to have 8 blocks in each half.
+Each of the two 8 blocks needs to be kept together with no block being separated from the rest of that group.
 So this is O.K.:-

 And another way of putting the fence would be like this:-